Thomas Henry Huxley: Man's place in nature

 The subject was raised at the 1860 BA Oxford meeting, when Huxley flatly contradicted Owen, and promised a later demonstration of the facts.
 In fact, a number of demonstrations were held in London and the provinces.
 In 1862 at the Cambridge meeting of the B.A.
 Huxley's friend William Flower gave a public dissection to show that the same structures (the posterior horn of the lateral ventricle and hippocampus minor) were indeed present in apes.
 The debate was widely publicised, and parodied as the Great Hippocampus Question.
-It was seen as one of Owen's greatest blunders, revealing Huxley as not only dangerous in debate, but also a better anatomist.
+It was seen as one of Owen's greatest blunders, revealing Huxley as not only dangerous in debate but also a better anatomist.

 Owen conceded that there was something that could be called a hippocampus minor in the apes, but stated that it was much less developed and that such a presence did not detract from the overall distinction of simple brain size.

 Huxley's ideas on this topic were summed up in January 1861 in the first issue (new series) of his own journal, the Natural History Review: "the most violent scientific paper he had ever composed".
 This paper was reprinted in 1863 as chapter 2 of Man's Place in Nature, with an addendum giving his account of the Owen/Huxley controversy about the ape brain.
 In his Collected Essays this addendum was removed.

 The extended argument on the ape brain, partly in debate and partly in print, backed by dissections and demonstrations, was a landmark in Huxley's career.
 It was highly important in asserting his dominance of comparative anatomy, and in the long run more influential in establishing evolution amongst biologists than was the debate with Wilberforce.
 It also marked the start of Owen's decline in the esteem of his fellow biologists.

-The following was written by Huxley to Rolleston before the BA meeting in 1861:
+The following was written by Huxley to George Rolleston before the BA meeting in 1861: